You may have heard of the age-old idiom of having ‘two ears and one mouth’ for a reason (if you were actually listening that is).

 You may find that you’re staying up too late watching Epstein documentaries on Netflix, or getting your only intake of water from your third coffee of the day.
 Find patterns, be easy on yourself and fine-tune as you need.

-Reason four – Do you mind?
+Reason Four – Do you mind?

 Perhaps the most important source to listen to is what is genuinely going on in between our ears.
-We are both our best cheerleaders and worst enemies, and the stories we tell ourselves are convincing enough even to the most skeptical.
+We are both our best cheerleaders and worst enemies, and the stories we tell ourselves are convincing enough even to the most sceptical.

 The reality of listening to our own thoughts is that they’re messy and as soon as you start tuning in, the mess can get worse (sometimes enough for Marie Kondo to tell you to ‘do one’ and tidy up yourself).